tianxiangchen2015/Reinforcement-learning-train-agent-play-pacman/README.md

 ### Acknowledge

 * Thanks to David Reilly for provding pacman code.
+[Github page]http://github.com/greyblue9/pacman-python
 * Thanks to pyBrain team for the easy using library for neural network.